splunk/public-o11y-docs/incident-intelligence/respond-manage-incidents/respond-manage-incident.rst

 .. meta::
    :description: After you configure your services, you can respond to incidents incidents as they are triggered.

 After you configure your services, go to the :guilabel:`Incidents` tab in Incident Intelligence to view incidents as they are triggered.
 You can also view incidents in Splunk Observability Cloud for Mobile.
-See :ref:`incidents-in-mobile` for more information.
+See :ref:`view-incidents-mobile` for more information.

 .. toctree::
    :hidden: